uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 # Submission Instructions

-Make sure you push to github classroom **BEFORE 4PM on the day of your lab section!** You will not be able to push after that!
+Make sure you push to GitHub classroom **BEFORE 4PM on the day of your lab section!** You will not be able to push after that!

-Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-flask-yourgithubname`. **Do not** submit a link to a branch, a file, or the clone url.
-If you do not do this we will not know which github submission is yours.
+Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-flask-yourgithubname`. **Do not** submit a link to a branch, a file, or the clone URL.
+If you do not do this we will not know which GitHub submission is yours.

+<p class="warning">If you do not submit a link to your repo on eClass on time using the correct format above, you will get a zero.</p>

 # Collaboration